Arnold-n/P1P2MQTT/Writable-Parameters.md

 - E 35 2F 0
 - E 35 2F 1

+Parameter in packet type 3A for switching between heating, cooling, and automatic mode
+- 0x4E works on EHYHBX08AAV3 (value 0=heating 1=cooling 2=auto):
+- E 3A 4E 0 = heating
+- E 3A 4E 1 = cooling
+- E 3A 4E 2 = auto

 Parameter in packet type 35 for switching DHW on/off
 - 0x40 works on EHVX08S23D6V and EHBH16CAV3
 - 0x3E works on EHVX08S26CA9W